richafnu/Viva/Viva/glint/setup/email-content-customization.md

 Customize Microsoft Viva Glint email content for survey invites, reminders, and survey results notifications in the Communications section of Program Setup.
 Optionally, set up a custom email sending domain and a company logo for survey emails.
 To understand how to enable/disable emails, and for more information about Communications setup, see [Communications setup in Program Summary](program-summary-communications.md).

 > [!IMPORTANT]
-> Always-On survey programs don't a Communications section for setup.
+> Always-On survey programs don't have a Communications section for setup.

 ## Custom sending domains and themes/logos (optional)